CommonRoad/commonroad-reachable-set/README.md

 **Optional:**

-- To install the package in editable mode, add flag `-e` to the pip command above.
 - To add unit tests,  set variable `ADD_TESTS=ON` before the pip command.
 - To build the code in Debug mode, set `debug=1` in the setup configuration file (`setup.cfg`).